Key Points:

 High sugar content

-Many yogurts have added sugars for palatability.
-A dog’s digestive system can’t process these sugars, so feeding them to your dog risks obesity, diabetes, and dental disease.
+Many yogurts have added sugars for (human) palatability.
+However, your dog’s digestive system can’t process these sugars, and too much sugar can lead to obesity, diabetes, and dental disease.
 Avoid sugary store-bought yogurts that contain fruit, honey, or flavorings.
 Instead, buy plain yogurt and add fresh fruit yourself.

 Artificial sweeteners

 Any sugar-free yogurt is a no-no for dogs.
-These yogurts often contain xylitol, which is extremely toxic to dogs.
-Xylitol is known for causing dangerously low blood sugar levels and can lead to liver failure and death.
+These yogurts often contain xylitol, an artificial sweetener that is extremely toxic to dogs.
+Xylitol is known for causing dangerously low blood sugar levels in dogs and cats, and untreated xylitol toxicity can lead to liver failure and death.
 This means most “low-sugar” yogurts are off-limits for dogs.

 Pancreatitis